lisp-docs/cl-language-reference/docs/chap-2/c-e-standard-macro-characters/_c-e-g-backquote.md

 description given above.
-The constructed copy of the template might or might not share <ClLinks  term={"list"}><i>list</i></ClLinks> structure with the template itself.
+The constructed copy of the template might or might not share <GlossaryTerm  term={"list"}><i>list</i></GlossaryTerm> structure with the template itself.
 As an example, the above definition implies that